uber/RIBs/README.md

 [![Build Status](https://travis-ci.org/uber/RIBs.svg?branch=fix_travis)](https://travis-ci.org/uber/RIBs)

 RIBs is the cross-platform architecture behind many mobile apps at Uber.
-This arthictecture framework is designed for mobile apps with a large number of engineers and nested states.
+This architecture framework is designed for mobile apps with a large number of engineers and nested states.

 The RIBs architecture provides:
 * **Shared architecture across iOS and Android.** Build cross-platform apps that have similar architecture, enabling iOS and Android teams to cross-review business logic code.